 I’ve been on the web for a while.
 My first site went live in 1999.
 It’s still amazing to me that we have immediate access to infinite information anywhere in the world, mostly for free.
 I’d like to keep the spirit of the early web alive, so I support open source, free speech, and decentralization.

 I read, watch, and listen a lot.
 Among (modern) thinkers, Alan Kay, Guy Debord, and John Gray have influenced my thoughts.
 Heat, Bullitt, and 2001 are some of my favorite films.
-I’m almost always listening to music, usually a mix of jazz and electronic, including Vince Guaraldi, Frank Sinatra, and Amon Tobin.
+I’m usually listening to music, mostly jazz and electronic, including Vince Guaraldi, Frank Sinatra, and Amon Tobin.